-When you spend significant time writing in web applications – say, in a CMS, social media client, bid submission portal, or a Markdown editor – a quick way to count words and characters is useful.
+When you spend significant time writing in web applications – say, in a CMS, social media client or a bid submission portal – a quick way to count words and characters is useful.
 Here are my favourite tools to count words or characters without leaving the browser.

 Word Count extension for Chrome

 This is a basic extension to display word and character count.
 When you install the Word Count extension it sits in the navigation bar.
 Highlight the text you want to count the words or characters in, then select the extension icon.
 You’ll see the number of words and the number of characters (including spaces) in the selected text:

 The extension doesn’t count text in Gmail or Google Docs but I’ve found it works fine with many other applications.

 The website wordcounttools.com counts words and characters in a piece of text pasted into the browser and provides more statistics on sentences, paragraphs and readability.
 The ‘copy and paste into another browser’ step can slow you down though.

 Fortunately, there is a Chrome extension and Firefox add-on.
 After installing the extension/add-on, highlight your text, right-click and select Word Count Tool.
 You’ll see a pop-up similar to the one below containing counts of words, characters, sentences, paragraphs, plus average sentence length and average word length:

 It’s important to limit the number of characters in your page’s title meta tag so that the title displays sensibly in search results without being truncated.
 The Moz title tag page has guidance on the recommended number of characters and an emulator to preview how your title displays in Google search results: